weedo3d/WEEDOX40firmware/README.md

 X40 uses a customized bootloader, which requires a customized download program for firmware update.

-The Windows version of the download program WEEDOIAP.exe is located in the /buildroot/upload/ directory.
-The macos version is still under development.
+The Windows version of the download program WEEDOIAP.exe is located in the [/buildroot/upload/WEEDOIAPV.exe](https://github.com/weedo3d/WEEDOX40firmware/blob/master/buildroot/upload/WEEDOIAPV.exe)

+The macos version is available in the [/buildroot/upload/X40IAP_MacOS.zip](https://github.com/weedo3d/WEEDOX40firmware/blob/master/buildroot/upload/X40IAP_MacOS.zip)

 Lanuch the WEEDOIAP.exe, open the firmware.bin file from build directory, choice the com port, then click the update.